bahrus/carbon-copy/README.md

 </c-c>
 ```

+Note the use of the attribute "copy".
+If this is present, you can modify the value of "from" dynamically, and it will clone the contents of the referenced template (based on id).
+If an existing template has already been copied, and the from value changes, the existing inner DOM gets hidden via display:none.
+If the value of "/from" reverts back, that original DOM will be reshown (and the last template hidden).  c-c can be used, combined with templ-mount, to provide an alternative to Polymer's iron-pages, with no legacy dependencies.

 Templates can come from outside any shadow DOM if the value of "from" starts with a slash.
 If "from" has no slash, the search for the matching template is done within the shadow DOM of the c-c element.
 If from starts with "../" then the search is done one level up, etc.

-c-c can be used, combined with templ-mount, to provide an alternative to iron-pages.

 It can also be used in a kind of "Reverse Polish Notation" version of Polymer's dom-if.